 Nice to meet you, smart heating.

 A certain Czech security company residing in Brno has decided to improve both air conditioning system and central heating in order to monitor building temperature and optimize it when necessary.
-Important goal was also to make the working enviroment more comfortably for employees.
+An important goal was also to make the working environment more comfortable for employees.

 Before the adoption of the current system, the company invested into a similar system made by Honeywell company.
 Goals were the same, but the system did not have sufficient flexibility, suffered from reliability issues and after 15 years of operation, its usefulness was simply exhausted.

 Looking for a suitable replacement, the company decided to purchase our UniPi control units.
 The reason was, UniPi not only provided everything the company needed but also offered the possibility of future extension.

 The whole system is controlled by up to 30 UniPi control units, providing direct communication between software and hardware with a help of one 4 analogue output extension and one 8 relay addon.
 Approximately 180 thermometers are placed all around the building with a thermometer placed in every room, pipe or any other necessary spot.
 Windows are equipped with magnetic contacts.

 The heating water is propelled into the boiler and then pumped through the piping by three-way valves and circulation pumps.
 Heating is enabled when the outside temperature decreases.
 During the summer months, air conditioning system then uses cold water for air conditioning and ventilation.
 Both processes are controlled by a single centralized system.

 Regarding software, the system utilizes an altered version of EVOK software and custom-made scripts.
 Each separate part of the system can be controlled via the internet by entering commands into the terminal prompt.

 The system switches boilers or air conditioning on and off, releases valves when necessary, monitors temperatures and also controls the state of circulation pumps switches for required pumps.
 A software solution is based on algorithms and software installed on the UniPi board controller.